JuliaDynamics/ChaosTools.jl/paper/paper.md

 ### ChaosTools.jl advantages vs other packages
 * It is written in purely in Julia [@Bezanson2017].
   * Julia is (currently) the only open sourced & dynamic language that has performance equal to C/Fortran, allowing interactivity without adding computational costs.
-* Fully exposes the differential equation solvers of continuous systems, and giving the user the (possible) full control over them, made possible by the DifferentialEquations.jl suite [@Rackauckas2017].
+* Fully exposes the differential equation solvers of continuous systems, and gives the user the (possible) full control over them through the DifferentialEquations.jl suite [@Rackauckas2017].
 * Offers the widest range of methods.
 * Transparent and small source code.
 * It is concise, intuitive and general: all functions work just as well